-WTM took place on the 03-05 April 2023.
-As usual, Sarah Baartman District Municipality created a platform for all the Local Tourism Organisations to partake on the travel trade show to showcase their nodal areas and tourism products.
+WTM took place on the 10-12 April 2024.
+Sarah Baartman District Municipality created a platform for all the Local Tourism Organisations to partake on the travel trade show to showcase their nodal areas and tourism products.
 This platform was also created for tourism stakeholders to market the region in a coordinated manner as a collective under the 7Wonders brand.